stcode09/safepass/README.md

 <ul>
 <li>The application encrypts all user data with AES-256 bit encryption. </li>
 <li>The key to encrypt the data is derived from the Master Password using a Password Based Key Derivation Function (PBKDF2 with Hmac SHA1).
 The key is salted with a randomly generated 256-bit salt using Java's SecureRandom class.
 The encryption is performed with 1024 iterations to encrypt the data.
 This makes brute force attacks more difficult. </li>
 <li>The Master Password is never stored.
 Instead, it is transformed into a one-way 512-bit salted hash (using PBKDF2 with Hmac SHA1).
 The result is then hashed 1024 times.
-The salt helps to protect from offline dictionary attacks and the repititive hashing makes brute force attacks more difficult. </li>
+The salt helps to protect from offline dictionary attacks and the repetitive hashing makes brute force attacks more difficult. </li>
 <li>The app auto-locks to prevent a security breach (customizable). </li>
 <li>Clears the clipboard after exiting the application (customizable). </li>
 <li>Limits the number of login attempts to prevent a security breach (customizable). </li>